The Golden Era of Bodybuilding: Why Did They Look Better?

 Back then, there were fewer studies done on the human body, so they would be the guinea pigs themselves, experimenting with what worked and what didn’t.
 This training mentality is almost extinct today, where people will only try a routine if it’s been validated by a study or has some scientific explanation behind it from a guru.

 Old School Workouts

 Isolation exercises were also used for additional growth and sculpting.
-They utilized similar rep ranges as the pros today, however their intensity was thought to be higher.
+They utilized similar rep ranges as the pros today; however, their intensity was thought to be higher.
 Arnold stated that he’d been sick in a gym before on the documentary Pumping Iron, giving some insight as to how hard they trained.

 More Golden Era Photos

-This was the biggest version of Arnold Schwarzenegger at the 1974 Mr Olympia, where he combined huge mass with sharp conditioning.
+This was the biggest version of Arnold Schwarzenegger at the 1974 Mr. Olympia, where he combined huge mass with sharp conditioning.

-Lou Ferrigno making Arnold look small.
+Lou Ferrigno is making Arnold look small (above).

 Francis Benfatto is one of the most aesthetic bodybuilders of all time.
 He appeared a little later in the 80’s; however, he kept the classic physique in an era where steroid guts were starting to appear left, right, and center.

 Franco Columbu chalked up prior to deadlifting.
 Franco, although only 5 ft.
 5 and only 185 pounds, was one of the strongest bodybuilders around.